 These rules provides, that employees and self- employed persons continue to be subject to the legislation of the posting country.
 In particular, Art.12 (1) of Regulation (EC) No 883/2004 states, that a person, who exercises an activity as employee in a Member State on behalf of an employer, which normally carries out its activities there and who is posted by that employer to another Member State to carry out labor activities on that employer's behalf, shall continue to be subject to the legislation of the first Member State, provided that the anticipated duration of such work does not exceed twenty-four months and that he/she is not sent to replace another employee.
 The main objective of the stipulations, introduced by these provisions, is to ease the free movement of employees and the free provision of services within the EU by avoiding administrative obstacles that may occur for the insured person, the employer and the institutions, if for a temporary period employment the law of the country where the employee is posted applies.

 Interpretation No. 20-15-103 of 11.03.2011 on the Issuance of an A1 Certificate for Posting Workers in Germany, provided by the Bulgarian NRA, explains the requirements for maintaining of the applicable legislation of the posting Member State with regard to the employees, temporarily employed in another country, part of the EU.
 The Interpretation lists the following prerequisites:

-- The posted person shall be subjected to the legislation of the posting state by reason of him carrying out an activity as an employed person on behalf of the employer who is posting him;
+- The posted person shall be subjected to the legislation of the posting state, because of the fact that he/she carries out an activity as employee for and on behalf of the employer who is posting him;

-- The posting employer shall carry out his activity usually on the territory of the posting state;
+- The posting employer shall carry out its activity usually on the territory of the posting state;

 - The anticipated duration of work shall not exceed 24 months;